 I cannot skateboard.
 I tried, but it was a whole thing.

 In my spare time I like to work on micro projects, from tools for creative coding, to tweet-based music videos, to design-focused macOS apps.
-I also like to write about development, contribute to open source, and share visual resources.
+I also sometimes write about development, contribute to open source, and share resources.

 I believe there are very few things that can’t be made easier with good documentation.